amandaghassaei/Fusion360-Scripts/Spin-Animation/README.md

 # Spin-Animation
-A script to spin your design and generate still for an animation.
+A script to spin your design and generate stills for an animation.

 ![Animation Example](docs/animation.gif)